 Right at the very end, when Batman throws the Joker off the rooftop.
 Joker's reaction?
 Laughing maniacally every inch of the way... and being disappointed when Batman saves him.

-The scene that really horrifies is the scene where the Joker tells Rachel the second scar story.
+A really horrifying scene is where the Joker tells Rachel the second scar story.
 Something about the whole scene reeks of sexual predation, and to make it even more horrible, there's the fact she knees him in the nuts, which is usually the best defense a woman has against a male attacker, and he actually LIKES it!

 One of the most Nightmare Fuel-filled moments was surprisingly one of the most low-key; when the Joker is videotaping/shooting his nightmare-porn of Brian the Batman Impersonator and orders Brian to "Look at me!
 Look!
 At!
 Me!"